Should You Apply? Factors Affecting Your Application

 The MCAT includes four sections: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social and Biological Foundations of Behavior; and Critical Analysis and Reasoning Skills.

 The MCAT is a 7.5 hour, computerized exam with two optional breaks.
-The exam will be offered on 30 different dates in 2020 at testing centers around the United States and in select sites internationally.
+The exam will be offered on about 30 different dates in 2024 at testing centers around the United States and in select sites internationally.

 The MCAT grades each of the four sections on a scale of 118 (low) to 132 (high).
 Students will receive a score for each of the four sections.
 The scores of the 4 sections are combined to create a total score.
 The total score ranges from 472-528.